Use this when: You have a hypothesis about a product or feature and need evidence that it's worth building before committing engineering time.

 The Milkshake Test

-Clayton Christensen's Jobs-to-be-Done theory offers a validation shortcut: don't ask customers what they want, ask what they hire your product to do.
-His famous example: a fast-food chain wanted to sell more milkshakes.
-They surveyed customers about flavor, thickness, and price preferences.
-Sales didn't budge.
+Jobs-to-be-Done offers a validation shortcut: don't ask customers what they want, ask what they hire your product to do.
+The classic milkshake example matters because it shows how often teams ask the wrong question.
+A fast-food chain tried surveying customers about flavor, thickness, and price.
+Sales didn't move.
 Then researchers watched what actually happened.
-Most milkshakes were bought at 6:30 AM by commuters who needed something to make a boring drive less boring, something that lasted longer than a banana and was less messy than a bagel.
+Many milkshakes were being bought by commuters who needed something to make a boring drive less boring, something that lasted longer than a banana and was less messy than a bagel.
 The "competitor" wasn't other milkshakes, it was boredom.
 When you validate an idea, the question isn't "do people want this product?"
 It's "what job are people currently hiring a bad solution to do, and can I do it better?"

 During validation, you're not just checking whether the job exists.
 You're measuring whether the forces are strong enough.
 A real problem (push) with an attractive solution (pull) still fails if switching feels risky (anxiety) or the current workaround feels tolerable (habit).
 The best validation conversations surface all four forces, not just the pain.
 Ask: "What almost stopped you from trying something new?" (anxiety).
 "What were you already doing that sort of worked?" (habit).
 If push and pull are weak but habit is strong, your idea might solve a real problem that nobody will bother switching for.